Dekasin/Self-development/Readme.md

 # Materials for my self-development

-This material is used in my education and emprovement
+This material is used in my education and improvement

 ## Books
 I read some books in English, some in Russian ...